Protein c-Fos

-Protein c-Fos is a proto-oncogene that is the human homolog of the retroviral oncogene v-fos.
-It is encoded in humans by the FOS gene.
-It was first discovered in rat fibroblasts as the transforming gene of the FBJ MSV (Finkel–Biskis–Jinkins murine osteogenic sarcoma virus) (Curran and Tech, 1982).
-It is a part of a bigger Fos family of transcription factors which includes c-Fos, FosB, Fra-1 and Fra-2.
-It has been mapped to chromosome region 14q21→q31. c-Fos encodes a 62 kDa protein, which forms heterodimer with c-jun (part of Jun family of transcription factors), resulting in the formation of AP-1 (Activator Protein-1) complex which binds DNA at AP-1 specific sites at the promoter and enhancer regions of target genes and converts extracellular signals into changes of gene expression.
+Protein c-Fos is a proto-oncogene and transcription factor that plays an important role in cellular function and human disease including cancer.
+It is encoded in humans by the FOS gene and frequently forms both homodimers and heterodimers.

+When c-fos heterodimerizes with the transcription factor c-jun (from the Jun family), they form an AP-1 (Activator Protein-1) complex which binds DNA at specific sites to modulate gene expression.

+c-Fos is a part of a bigger Fos family of transcription factors which includes c-Fos, FosB, Fra-1 and Fra-2.
 It plays an important role in many cellular functions and has been found to be overexpressed in a variety of cancers.

+History

+It was first discovered in rat fibroblasts as the transforming gene of the FBJ MSV (Finkel–Biskis–Jinkins murine osteogenic sarcoma virus).

 Structure and function

-c-Fos is a 380 amino acid protein with a basic leucine zipper region for dimerisation and DNA-binding and a transactivation domain at C-terminus, and, like Jun proteins, it can form homodimers.
+c-Fos is a 380 amino acid (62 kDa) protein with a basic leucine zipper region for dimerisation and DNA-binding and a transactivation domain at C-terminus, and, like Jun proteins, it can form homodimers.
 In vitro studies have shown that Jun–Fos heterodimers are more stable and have stronger DNA-binding activity than Jun–Jun homodimers.

+C-Fos the human homolog of the retroviral oncogene v-fos.
+In humans, it has been mapped to chromosome region 14q21→q31.

 A variety of stimuli, including serum, growth factors, tumor promoters, cytokines, and UV radiation induce their expression.
 The c-fos mRNA and protein is generally among the first to be expressed and hence referred to as an immediate early gene.
 It is rapidly and transiently induced, within 15 minutes of stimulation.
 Its activity is also regulated by posttranslational modification caused by phosphorylation by different kinases, like MAPK, CDC2, PKA or PKC which influence protein stability, DNA-binding activity and the trans-activating potential of the transcription factors.
 It can cause gene repression as well as gene activation, although different domains are believed to be involved in both processes.

 It is involved in important cellular events, including cell proliferation, differentiation and survival; genes associated with hypoxia; and angiogenesis; which makes its dysregulation an important factor for cancer development.
 It can also induce a loss of cell polarity and epithelial-mesenchymal transition, leading to invasive and metastatic growth in mammary epithelial cells.

 The importance of c-fos in biological context has been determined by eliminating endogenous function by using anti-sense mRNA, anti-c-fos antibodies, a ribozyme that cleaves c-fos mRNA or a dominant negative mutant of c-fos.
 The transgenic mice thus generated are viable, demonstrating that there are c-fos dependent and independent pathways of cell proliferation, but display a range of tissue-specific developmental defects, including osteoporosis, delayed gametogenesis, lymphopenia and behavioral abnormalities.